Rhyming and Stealing

 Linguistic adventures in girl world (Argots, Part 2B)

-When I was in the second grade Zoom burst onto the children’s educational television scene like an excessively energetic preteen through a giant paper logo.
-Although my parents subscribed to the belief that television rotted the mind, and so we didn’t have one, I was able to catch Zoom from time to time, in the homes of friends or family that were not TV Amish.
-Nonetheless, there must’ve been some type of adult supervision or who’d have watched PBS?
-As the show was educational and I was in the target demo (seven–12-year olds) they’d sometimes show it at school, and even PBS was better than classwork.
+When I was in the second grade, Zoom burst onto the children’s educational television scene like an excessively energetic preteen through a giant paper logo.
+Although my parents subscribed to the belief television rotted the mind, meaning we didn’t have one, I was able to catch Zoom from time to time, in the homes of friends or family not TV Amish.
+Nonetheless, there must’ve been some type of adult supervision or who’d have watched PBS instead of Batman?
+As the show was educational and I was in the target demo (seven–12-year-olds) they’d sometimes show it at school, and even PBS was better than classwork.

-Running for a total of six seasons, the show featured a diverse cast of rugby-shirted, precocious showbiz kids relentlessly dancing, singing, being wacky, shallowly discussing the serious topics of the day, and presenting activities for you to do yourself—games, arts & crafts, and recipes.
-I was to learn much later the show was inspired by Rowan and Martin’s Laugh-In (TV Amish, remember?), so the general zaniness, camera tricks, and running gags all were borrowed from that context.
+Running for six seasons, the show featured a diverse cast of rugby-shirted, precocious showbiz kids relentlessly dancing, singing, being wacky, shallowly discussing the serious topics of the day, and presenting activities for you to do yourself—games, arts & crafts, and recipes.
+I was to learn much later the show was inspired by Rowan and Martin’s Laugh-In, so the general zaniness, camera tricks, and running gags all were borrowed from that context.
 There was no script; presumably they simply loaded the “Zoomers” up with caffeinated drinks and unleashed their hijinks on the hapless viewing public.

 Although my interest in languages was even then in effect, I was not entertained by this ludling.
 As I mentioned, I already knew it, as well as Pig Latin and a pretty unusable one called Triple Chinese.
 I could, but preferred not to engage in Ubbi Dubbi.
 Nonetheless, we come here to an interesting element of ludlings: they are typically created and used by girls.